TYLPHE/hb-capstone/README.md

 ### 5/26
 - Fixed links that have a '/' in its name, for example, `http://localhost:3000/games/2130460/FATAL FRAME / PROJECT ZERO: Mask of the Luna Eclipse` would return a 404.
 I learned that it's because of the '/' in its title.
 I only use the game's id to find the game but I felt like it would be helpful to include the game's title in the URL too.

+### 5/27
+I decided to include a publish button.
+The ultimate goal is to allow users to add games to their library without needing to add a review.
+This means that I also need to add an indicator in the library to show whether or not a review has been published or not.

+### 5/28
+Worked on some functionality that hopefully makes sense when someone else uses it.
+- Library now has proper functionality if its an owner accesssing it
+- Delete now has a decline button
+- Review is not hidden if not published

+### 5/29